This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do you store cherry pie?
+How should I store leftover cherry pie?

 Can I double this small cherry pie recipe?